4-H Animal Science Projects

 December 31: All 4-H members must be re-enrolled by this date if they plan to show animals in the coming year.

-January 10: Beef ESE Team Intent to Participate Form Due.
+Early January: Beef ESE Team Intent to Participate Form due.
 For 4-H youth ages 12-18 interested in joining the Maine 4-H Beef Team at Eastern States Exposition.
-Not Required in 2021.

-February 1: Horse, Dairy, Sheep, Goat, and Dog ESE Team Intent to Participate Form Due.
+February 1: Horse, Dairy, Sheep, Goat, and Dog ESE Team Intent to Participate Form due.
 For 4-H youth ages 12-18 interested in trying out for the Maine 4-H Horse, Sheep, Goat, or Dog Teams at Eastern States Exposition.
-Not Required in 2021.

 April 1: New 4-H Members must be enrolled by this date if they plan to show animals in fairs in the current year.

-Early May (exact date varies): Intent to Sell Market SHEEP Project at Fryeburg Fair.
+Early May (exact date varies): Intent to Sell Market Sheep Project at Fryeburg Fair due.
 For 4-H youth planning to enter a market sheep project into the sale(s) at Fryeburg fair.
-Not Required in 2021.